seanirby/radar_graph/README.md

 radar_graph
 ===========

-A dynamic radar for showing for inputs attributes vs ideal attributes.
+A dynamic radar for showing input attributes vs ideal attributes.
 Built using Javascript and D3.js